-The Institution also has transactions such as professional services and other items with organizations where members of the Board of Trustees or Corporation are affiliated with the organizations.
-Total expenditures for these transactions were \$0 for the years ended December 31, 2022 and 2021.
+The Institution has transactions such as professional services and other items with organizations where members of the Board of Trustees or Corporation are affiliated with the organizations.
+Total expenditures for these transactions were \$0 for the years ended December 31, 2023 and 2022.

 The Institution has loans due from various employees for education advances and computer purchases.
-The amounts outstanding are \$713,080 and \$596,336 at December 31, 2022 and 2021, respectively.
+The amounts outstanding are \$784,672 and \$713,080 at December 31, 2023 and 2022, respectively.